Imran Khan's party to invite Fazlur Rehman to join opposition alliance - ExBulletin

 Imran Khan's party to invite Fazlur Rehman to join opposition alliance

-The Pakistan Tehreek-e-Insaf (PTI) has decided to initiate talks with Maulana Fazalur Rehman's Jamiat Ulema-e-Islam (JUI-F) to extend an invitation to join forces against the government, as reported by ARY News.
-The case revealed that Asad Qaiser, former speaker of the National Assembly and head of the PTI negotiating committee, held a crucial consultation with party members to deliberate on the strategy.
-Top PTI leaders reiterated their decision to contact Maulana Fazalur Rehman and propose a collaborative effort to address concerns over allegations of large-scale fraud in the general elections.
-Besides, the PTI has decided to expand discussions with other opposition factions aligned with the Tehreek-e-Tahaffuze Ayeen-e-Pakistan, ARY News reported.
-It is pertinent to mention that Maulana Fazalur Rehman has previously advocated granting the PTI the right to hold public rallies, emphasizing the importance of respecting democratic rights.
-In his inaugural address to the National Assembly after the 2024 elections, the JUI-F leader affirmed the right of every political party to peaceful activities. protests.
+Islamabad [Pakistan]May 1 (ANI): Pakistan Tehreek-e-Insaf (PTI) has decided to initiate talks with Maulana Fazalur Rehman's Jamiat Ulema-e-Islam (JUI-F) to extend an invitation to join forces against the government, as indicated. by ARY News.Sources close to the matter revealed that Asad Qaiser, former Speaker of the National Assembly and head of PTI's negotiating committee, held a crucial consultation with party members to deliberate on the strategy.Seniors PTI leaders reiterated their decision to reach out to Maulana Fazalur Rehman and propose a collaborative effort to address concerns over allegations of large-scale fraud in the general elections.
+Furthermore, the PTI has decided to expand discussions with other opposition factions aligned with the Tehreek-e-Tahaffuze Ayeen-e-Pakistan, ARY News reported.
+It is pertinent to mention that Maulana Fazalur Rehman has already pleaded for granting the PTI the right to organize public rallies, emphasizing the importance of respect for democratic rights.

+In his inaugural address to the National Assembly after the 2024 elections, the JUI-F leader affirmed the right of every political party to peacefully protest.
 “I consider their (PTI) demand for permission to organize public gatherings to be legitimate,” remarked Maulana Fazalur Rehman.
-Earlier, on April 4, PTI Chairman Barrister Gohar Ali Khan hinted at the possibility of joining a sit-in announced by the JUI-F against the government.
-During an appearance on ARY News show 'Khabar Meher Bukhari Kay Sath', Barrister Gohar expressed his anticipation over the Grand Opposition Alliance launching an anti-government movement after Eid-ul-Fitr.
-“Maulana Fazlur Rehman would also be approached. join the Grand Opposition Alliance.
+Earlier, on April 4, PTI Chairman Barrister Gohar Ali Khan had hinted at the possibility of joining a sit-in announced by the JUI-F against the government.
+During an appearance in the ARY News show “Khabar Meher Bukhari Kay Sath”, Barrister Gohar expressed his anticipation over the Grand Opposition Alliance launching an anti-government movement after Eid-ul-Fitr.
+“Maulana Fazlur Rehman would also be approached to join the Grand Alliance of the Opposition.
 We and the PTI are in touch and hope that we will also meet,” added lawyer Gohar.
-He stressed that the opposition protest aims to strengthen Parliament and protest against the alleged mandate theft.
-“We want no warrant to be stolen in future as well,” lawyer Gohar asserted, ARY News reported.
+He pointed out that the opposition protest aims to strengthen the Parliament and protest against the alleged warrant theft “We also want no warrants to be stolen in the future,” advocate Gohar claimed, ARY News (ANI) reported.

-Home » Nation and beyond » Imran Khan's party to invite Fazlur Rehman to join opposition alliance

 |